codemirror/view/src/README.md

 Note that, being outside of the regular DOM order, such elements are invisible to screen readers.
-Make sure to also [provide](#view.EditorView^announce) any important information they convey in an accesible way.
+Make sure to also [provide](#view.EditorView^announce) any important information they convey in an accessible way.

 @layer